raspberrypilearning/mapping-data/en/step_2.md

 --- task ---

-Open the [starter project](https://trinket.io/library/trinkets/c88800b7a4){:target="_blank"}.
-Trinket will open in another browser tab.
+Open the [Mapping Data starter project](https://editor.raspberrypi.org/en/projects/mapping-data-starter){:target="_blank"} project.
+The code editor will open in another browser tab.

+If you have a Raspberry Pi account, you can click on the **Save** button to save a copy to your **Projects**.

 --- /task ---

 --- task ---

 Before you can put your data on a map, you'll need to choose some data to display.

 **Choose:** There are a few CSV files included in the starter project.
 Read their descriptions below.
 Then note the name of the file you'd like to use in your display.